 Tonia Ko, composer

-As a visual artist, Ms. Ko focuses on drawings and paintings that are abstract, organic, and lyrical.
-In March 2015, an installation entitled Breath, Contained opened under the Sibley Dome at Cornell University— featuring both a traditional exhibition as well as live electronics to explore bubble wrap as a flexible medium for art and music.
-Recent interdisciplinary collaborations include songs for the musical Lady Macbeth, performed by the Perry Chiu Experimental Theatre at the Sheung Wan Civic Center in Hong Kong; and a piece for the Periapsis Music and Dance company in Brooklyn.
+As a visual artist, Ms. Ko focuses on drawings and paintings that are abstract, organic, and lyrical, including an installation entitled Breath, Contained, opened under the Sibley Dome at Cornell University and featuring a traditional exhibition as well as live electronics to explore bubble wrap as a flexible medium for art and music.
+Recent interdisciplinary collaborations include songs for the musical Lady Macbeth, performed by the Perry Chiu Experimental Theatre in Hong Kong; and a piece for the Periapsis Music and Dance Company in Brooklyn.

 Born in Hong Kong and raised in Honolulu, Hawaii, Ms. Ko holds a DMA from Cornell University where she won the 2014 Otto R. Stahl Memorial Award and has worked with Steven Stucky and Kevin Ernste.
 She received her Master’s degree from Indiana University Jacobs School of Music, where she was awarded the 2011 Georgina Joshi Commission Prize, and her Bachelor’s degree from the Eastman School of Music.

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.